Beautiful Azaleas

 5/9/22 Update

 Here’s a pic of the azaleas in the first vase, four days later.
-You can see how much water they had taken up, but still looked good!
-Faded just a little, but still pretty.
-I tossed them on the 4th day only because we were going out of town.
+You can see how much water they had taken up, but they looked good!
+They were faded just a little, but still pretty.
+I tossed them on the 4th day because we were leaving town.
 Now that we have returned home, my azaleas in the yard are gone, so that’s all I’ll have for this year.
 But next year, I’m going to start cutting them early and bringing bouquets into the house)))